Loans

 • Keep accurate records.

-Before you get your Direct Student Loan, you are required by federal regulations to complete an entrance counseling session.
+Before you get your Direct Student Loan, you are required by federal regulations to complete the Direct Loan Entrance Counseling and Direct Loan Master Promissory Note.
 It shows you how to manage your student loans, both during and after college.

 Before you start, gather the following information: